aylindincer/df-compile/README.md

 # Running the DF compile script
 **df_compile.R**

-This script cleans and organizes all imaging data, reformat for distribution, and outputs the demographic tables needed for the data ditionary and creates a CSV used for adding data to the XNAT database.
+This script cleans and organizes all imaging data, reformat for distribution, and outputs the demographic tables needed for the data dictionary and creates a CSV used for adding data to the XNAT database.

 1. Make sure you ran the df_curl_xml.sh script and 11 .csv files were created with the same date.

-2. In the R script, update the following variables under the section "User Input"
+2. In the R script, update the variables under the section "User Input"

-    * `xml_date` variable set to the targeted xml file dates with the following format: YYYYMMDD

-    * `vDF` variable to the current data freeze release with the following format: DF#

-    * Update any changes to the project list under the `projects` variable

 3. Run the entire R script.